Prajwal7311/gutenberg-backend-fastapi/README.md

 # Backend Books API

-My Books API is a RESTful service built with [FastAPI](https://fastapi.tiangolo.com/) that allows users to query and access book data stored in a MySQL database.
+Goal of the project is to design and build a RESTful service built with [FastAPI](https://fastapi.tiangolo.com/) that allows users to query and access book data stored in a MySQL database.
 It uses [`mysql-connector-python`](https://pypi.org/project/mysql-connector-python/) for direct database interactions and supports various filtering options, pagination, and ordering by popularity.

 ## Features